Adventure Quest X

 Sperm whales, known by scientists as Physeter macrocephalus, are the largest odontocetes or toothed-whales in the world.
 They are distributed throughout all of the oceans on Earth but are primarily found in the temperate and tropical waters of the Atlantic and Pacific Oceans.
 The western coast of Dominica is inhabited by a large and extensively documented group of resident sperm whales.

-Soft-In-Water Encounters with Sperm Whales
+Passive In-Water Whale Encounters with Sperm Whales

 Each morning we will be met by our boat at Fort Young’s private jetty to venture out to meet, observe and swim with sperm whales.
-The boat will pick us up at 7:30 a.m. and will return to the dock at 3:30 p.m.
+The boat will pick us up at approximately 7:30 a.m. and will return to the dock at 3:30 p.m.

 Schedule and Rates